abdirahman-yy/wordsearch/README.md

 This project was created in September of 2020

 Word searches create two interesting, and closely related, challenges.
-I developed this project to solve problems posed by word searches.
+I developed this project to solve the problems that are posed by word searches.

 The first is when given a 2d grid of characters and a specific string, my word search determines whether or not the string is present, and if so reports not only the location, but direction at which the word can be found.